 McGee started with a 16:8 intermittent fasting ratio since she wasn’t a “breakfast person” anyway.
 She had become tired of feeling ill, waking up with headaches and stomach aches, and pulling muscles just going to the bathroom.
 She wanted to feel better—and get rid of her depression, too.

 “The first week was a little rough but positive self-talk and drinking water got me through it,” she said.
-Then she learned about insulin resistance from Dr. Berg and was even more “blown away.”
+Then she learned about Fat Storing Hormone resistance from Dr. Berg and was even more “blown away.”

 “I knew right there and then, this is what I was suffering with,” she said.
 “I continued to watch his videos and get educated.
 I now share these videos with others that come to me for help and it really helps others to understand in an easy way.”